The 2019 Fall MCT production is Pinocchio

 MCT is back!
-The Fine Arts Center has hosted MCT for over twenty one years, and interest in the program keeps growing.
-This is your chance to experience the fun and excitement of MCT and their production of Aladdin.
+The Fine Arts Center has hosted MCT for over twenty years, and interest in the program keeps growing.
+This is your chance to experience the fun and excitement of MCT and their production of Robin Hood.
 Each season, Missoula Children's Theatre production is a part of the Viterbo Fine Arts Center's Ronald McDonald Arts for Young America Family Series.

 Auditions will be held on Monday, October 28 from 3:45-6 pm at the Viterbo Fine Arts Center.
 There are numerous roles available for young people of all ages, kindergarten through twelfth grade.
 (Note: Children who audition must be 5 years of age or older).
 Approximately 50-60 local children will be cast to appear in the show with the MCT Tour Actor/Directors.
 Unfortunately, there is no guarantee that everyone who auditions will be cast in the play.

-To audition for Aladdin, you should arrive at the Viterbo Fine Arts Center by 3:45 pm to allow for registration.
+To audition for Robin Hood, you should arrive at the Viterbo Fine Arts Center by 3:45 pm to allow for registration.
 Students should plan to stay the entire two-hour and fifteen minute session.
 No advance preparation for this audition is necessary.
 There is no charge for partcipation in this MCT residency.

 |Tentative Rehearsal Schedule for Those Who are Cast|